Introduction to Social Work Field Education

 - support field educators in assisting students' learning.

-- Students must spend at least 140 seven-hour working days (at least 980 hours) in at least two field placements.
+- Students must spend a minimum total of 1000 hours in at least two field placements.

 - No placement will be less than 40 days.

-- Patterns of placement days may vary from 5 days per week to a minimum of 2 days per week.
+- Patterns of placement days may vary from five days per week to a minimum of three days per week.

 - No placement shall be an observational placement.